jorgeancal/jorgeancal.com/content/posts/how-to-create-a-small-jvm-docker-image.md

 tags= ["java", "openjdk", "jdk", "DockerImages", "Docker", "jvm", "jre"]
 +++

-In this post you'll learn about how to create a small JRE for your microservices. we are going to do two different things.
-First we are going to create two different images, we are going to create a base image, and then we'll create an image for the service.
+In this post you'll learn about how to create a small JRE for your microservices.

 Firstly you are going to need a java project.
 So you have to go to your root folder project.
 When you are there you have to run the next command:
 ```shell script